 “I’ve worked in some amazing kitchens and this one was, in the nicest way, a bit run-down.
 But I thought, ‘There’s something special here’.
 The rotunda is over 100 years old, it’s a heritage building, it’s in the Botanic Gardens.
 We’re able to pick from the gardens … I was like, ‘Hell, that sounds pretty good’.”
 He proposed an extensive renovation, to which owner Steve Blanco (of Blanco Horner Hospitality) obliged.

-After a month-long closure, the renamed Restaurant Botanic reopens today with a new open kitchen and hearth; a curved chef's table with 12 seats watching the action; a 650-bottle wine cellar; and a freshened up dining room.
+After a month-long closure, the renamed Restaurant Botanic reopened in early July with a new open kitchen and hearth; a curved chef's table with 12 seats watching the action; a 650-bottle wine cellar; and a freshened up dining room.